lineo-labs/lineo-pm/README.md

 > Move an activity.
 Watch the dependencies cascade.
 Know instantly what changed.

 Lineo models your project schedule as a live dependency graph.
 Every change you make — dragging a task, adjusting a duration, switching a scenario — propagates through the plan in real time, so you always see the downstream impact before committing.
+This allows you to explore alternatives, stress-test your plan, and communicate with stakeholders in a way that static task trackers can't support.

 → Read more: [Decision Engine](https://lineo-labs.github.io/lineo-pm/concepts/decision-engine)